To live your best life, you must learn time and energy management.

 I consider TIME and ENERGY the top two most important resources that you should be managing.
 If you master time and energy management, your life will be forever changed.
 You will now hold the key to getting $#!+ done.

 Sadly, I did not appreciate these two resources when I was younger and without kids.
-Back then I thought I was “really, really” busy.
-Sometimes too busy to exercise or keep myself healthy.
+Back then, I thought I was “really, really” busy.
+Sometimes too busy to exercise or keep me healthy.
 After kids, I am lucky if I can shower or wash my hair!!!

-And if I was up late partying or watching Netflix, it was all good because I could sleep in.
-Yes, I said it, sleep in… I know all the parents out there are thinking “Pfffft, sleep in?
+For instance, before children, if I was up late partying or watching Netflix, it was all good because I could sleep in late.
+Yes, I said it, sleep… I know all the parents out there are thinking “Pfffft, sleep in late?
 What’s that?
 Maybe I can do that once my kids are in college.”
 Therefore, you are in good company.

-That is one thing becoming a parent does, it gives you a new found appreciation and perspective of your old (and new) ways of life.
-These two resources need to be used ruthlessly to get through the day, be your best self and live your ideal life.
+That is one thing becoming a parent does; it gives you a new found appreciation and perspective of your old (and new) ways of life.
+That is to say, these two resources, time and energy, need to be used ruthlessly to get through the day, be your best self, and live your ideal life.

-Whenever I feel like I am having an off day, week or month, the first two things that I analyze are how I am spending my time and how I feel energetically.
+So, whenever I feel like I am having an off day, week, or month, the first two things that I analyze are how I am spending my time and how I feel energetically.

 Both TIME and ENERGY have a quality and quantity component that needs to be evaluated regularly and especially whenever something in your life feels off.
-It isn’t just about how much (quantity) time or energy you have.
-The quality, or description, of your time and energy is just as important as the amount.
+That is to say; it isn’t just about how much (quantity) time or energy you have.
+The quality, or description, of your time and energy, is just as important as the amount.